laupse/twitter-analytics-exporter/README.md

 ghcr.io/laupse/twitter-analytics-exporter
 ```

-This application is an exporter so it needs to be backed by a
+This application is an exporter so it needs to be backed by a :
-* `prometheus` server (or a grafana-agent with long-term storage) in order to scrape the metrics, to store them and make them available by querying
+* `prometheus` server (or a grafana-agent with long-term storage) in order to scrape metrics, store them and make them available by querying
-* `grafana` to pretty visualization
+* `grafana` in order to visualize

 # Limitations